-The Miniature Schnauzer Shopping List
+Miniature Schnauzer Nutrition

 Crate training your puppy will really help them to settle in to their new home quickly and efficiently.
 Crating isn’t a punishment, but gives your pup a space of their own, away form the hustle and bustle of the rest of the house.
 A 30” deluxe dog crate is ideal for a Miniature Schnauzer from puppyhood through to adulthood.
 To begin with you can put a puppy bed in one side and a puppy pad in the other just whilst pup is training, and then swap out to a full size bed once pup has grown and is fully potty trained.

 Choose a puppy bed that will fit in one half of the crate.
 We’d suggest either the Grow with Me bed for a Miniature Schnauzer, or our Cosy & Calm Puppy Crate Bed - designed to fit exactly one half of the crate.
 When puppy is fully trained, you can use the bed elsewhere in the house as a stand-alone bed and buy a full size cushion for the crate.